morgansobol/MicrobialGenomics-TXST-2025/exercises/04_whole_genome_analysis.md

 1. Open this link: https://anvio.org/install/macos/stable/
 2. Start at Step 3.
 Yes, your Mac has an Apple Silicon processor, so you need to run `conda config --env --set subdir osx-64` before creating the conda environment.
-3. Stop at Step 4.
+3. Stop after Step 4.
 If you receive no errors, proceed to Step 6 and run `anvi-self-test --suite mini` to check your installation.

 Ok, hopefully that all worked.
 We will now create our directories and download the data.